 Safeguarding our service users is paramount.
 Therefore all volunteers must provide a valid DBS, or equivalent, which costs £25 in the UK.

 Please check with your doctor about recommended jabs/shots and remember to mention that you'll be working in a medical environment.

 Volunteers fund their own transport to and from projects roughly £1 - £2 a day

-You may want to just pick up a few souvenirs or you might want to check into a stunning spa for the weekend.
-Whatever your budget, Sri Lanka remains incredibly affordable.
+Volunteers find their own accommodation for Friday & Saturday nights, and this is an amazing chance to explore the island!
+Hostels in Sri Lanka can be very reasonably priced - sometimes as little as £10 a night.
+You may also want to just pick up a few souvenirs or check into a stunning spa for the weekend, but whatever your budget, Sri Lanka remains incredibly affordable.

 Step 1: Placement Acceptance Fee: £250

 After your interview, if awarded a place on our team, a non-refundable Placement Acceptance Fee is required to secure your place, which is payable within a week of your placement offer.